In which Vonage pretends their prices haven't changed

 Freshness Warning

-This article is over 1 year old.
-It's possible that the information you read below isn't current.
+This blog post is over 12 years old.
+It's possible that the information you read below isn't current and the links no longer work.

 I just got an email from Vonage announcing fee increases.
 In logic that only makes sense to a telco, they’re saving me money.